Movement as the medicine. Yoga as the therapy.

 Mind/Body Certifications:

-• BA- Bachelors of Arts in Child and Youth Care focus in Family Counselling, University of Victoria
+BA- Bachelors of Arts in Child and Youth Care and Youth and Family Counselling, University of Victoria

-• Completed with over 700hrs of practicum hours.
+Completed with over 700hrs of practicum hours and clinical supervision.

-• Dip.
-800hr Yoga Therapy accreditation program IAYT (International Association of Yoga Therapy) Diploma, VSOHA
+Advanced Dip.
+1000hr Yoga Therapy accreditation program IAYT (International Association of Yoga Therapy) Diploma, VSOHA

 Registrations and Memberships: